atomisthq/docs/docs/user/ci.md

-the [notification plugin][not-plugin], configuring it to send its payload to `https://webhook.atomist.com/atomist/jenkins/teams/WORKSPACE_ID`, replacing `WORKSPACE_ID` with your Atomist team/workspace ID.
+the [notification plugin][not-plugin], configuring it to send its payload to `https://webhook.atomist.com/atomist/jenkins/teams/WORKSPACE_ID`, replacing `WORKSPACE_ID` with your Atomist workspace ID.

 If you configure your build using a [`Jenkinsfile`][jenkinsfile], add the following function to your `Jenkinsfile`.